barelyhuman/alvu/docs/pages/06-recipes.md

 ```sh
 ls docs/**/* | entr -cr alvu --path='./docs'
 ```

+> **Note**: since v0.2.9, alvu comes with it's own file watcher and live-reload but is limited to the `public` and `pages` directory and it is still recommended to use `entr` if you wish to handle watching custom paths

 This will list all files in the `docs` folder (root of an alvu project) and then run the alvu command while specifying the base path to be `./docs`